heiniglab/plaque-atlas-mapping/README.md

 python automatic_mapping_level1.py example_data/Hu_subset.h5ad false false true
 ```

 Note: Because it contains a large number of cells (37k), the normalization step will take some time.
-You will also need an Nvidia GPU (CUDA) to run the script.
+You will also need a Nvidia GPU (CUDA) to run the script.